bauerjj/bauerjj.github.io/_pages/tempe-todo-archive.md

 Pioneer Living History Museum - Go when they have re-enactmants of battles.
 Cool history of phones exhibt at the end
 Diamond backs / Suns / Coyotes - Talking Stick arena games are cheap
 Scorpion Hunt - Usery Mountain at night (requires $7 entry fee)
+Level Up Gaming - Modern video games played on a PC

 ### Hikes
 Lost Dog Wash - easy trail with amazing restrooms